Using the command-line interface¶

 syncthingctl status

-It prints an accumulation of the information returned by several routes of the REST-API and is comparable with the information displayed on the official web-based UI.
+It prints an accumulation of the information returned by several routes of the REST API and is comparable to the information displayed on the official web-based UI.

 It is also possible to filter the output: